resolve109/study-aws-sa/aws-study-guide.md

   - Multi-AZ deployments provide higher resilience than Single-AZ for business-critical applications
   - When RPO of minutes is required, should use Multi-AZ deployment with frequent backups scheduled through AWS Backup
   - Can replicate file systems to other regions to protect against regional outages or for disaster recovery
+  - **Preserving File Permissions**:
+    - To migrate and consolidate Windows file servers while preserving permissions:
+      - Deploy AWS DataSync agents on-premises
+      - Schedule DataSync tasks to transfer data to FSx for Windows File Server
+      - Alternatively, order AWS Snowcone for large migrations
+      - Launch DataSync agents on the Snowcone device for efficient transfer
+    - DataSync preserves NTFS permissions during migration
+    - More effective than using S3 as an intermediate storage
+    - Better than shipping drives or using Snowball Edge with S3 import
 - **FSx for OpenZFS**:
   - For NFS-based Unix/Linux file workloads
   - Does not support SMB